 Get Free updates on your Mobile

-Many people are afraid of Equity because It can give negative returns , which is true , but people do not understand that Its not a short term wealth building asset class , Its some thing for long term .
-When you invest in Equity for Long term , You are bound to get excellent returns given that you have faith on Statistics , Historical performance and the concept of Equity in general , you can also maximize your investment performance by active participation in your investment and honouring Asset-allocation and portfolio re balancing from time to time .
+When you invest in Equity for Long term, you are bound to get excellent returns given that you have faith on Statistics, Historical performance and the concept of Equity in general.
+You can also maximize your investment performance by active participation in your investment and honoring Asset-allocation and portfolio re balancing from time to time.

-You might have spent 20-30 min to read this article , but I spend close to 25-30 hours on
+You might have spent 20-30 min to read this article, but I spend close to 25-30 hours on

-Comments Please , I would like to hear your views on this article and your views on Power of Equity , Is there something to be added ?
-And Did this article succeed in changing your views about Equity or not ?
+Comments Please, I would like to hear your views on this article and your views on Power of Equity.
+Is there something to be added?
+And Did this article succeed in changing your views about Equity or not?

-Note : I will be on vacation now and will keep posting some articles whenever I get time .
+Note : I will be on vacation now and will keep posting some articles whenever I get time .=”

 Manish